lorikgagica/Welcome-Message-Generator/README.md

 1. Make sure you have Python installed.
 2. Download or clone this repository to your computer.
 3. Open your terminal, navigate to the folder containing `welcome.py`.
-4. Run it with: 'python welcome.py'
+4. Run it with: `python welcome.py`
 5. Enter your name and favorite hobby when prompted.
 Enjoy your personalized welcome!

 ## 💡 Why Try This?